dpalomar/game-sudoku-java/REVIEW.md

 - Remove static objects initialization from Components.
     - I understand that could be interesting to have an in memory database like, but because that @Components (Controllers, services and repositories) are Singletons it could be dangerous that they contain static references to objects that could be shared among http requests with several clients in a production ready software.
 - Remove loops for 2D array initialization, use easy initialization.
+- Control null params passed by http with Spring assertions or java Optionals